smurfie/competitive-programming/advent-of-code/README.md

 `Utils.debug = true`

-Adn the code will run syncronously
+And the code will run syncronously